Northern Quad Route

 Region 1, Club 4 - The Communities of Balmoral, Eel River, Dalhousie and Charlo

 Only 30 kms further along the trail from Campbellton are the small communities of Balmoral, Eel River, Dalhousie and Charlo.
 All the trails in this area, including the local trails needed to see many of these communities, lie within the responsibility of Club 4 - VTT Club 2000 ATV inc. and offer wonderful locations for lodging, food and fuel.
-The Club is also responsible for some of the longest, most heavily forested portions of the Border Quad Trail so your chances of seeing wildlife (including birds, moose, deer and even black bear) are fairly high depending on the season.
+The Club is also responsible for some of the longest, most heavily forested portions of the Northern Quad Route so your chances of seeing wildlife (including birds, moose, deer and even black bear) are fairly high depending on the season.
 See the Club's Facebook page for local news in the area and you can also reach out to the Club via their email [email protected].
 The following information about Dalhousie is taken from Explore NB for the town of Dalhousie.
 Go to Explore NB for information on all the small communities in this area. ...
 In Dalhousie, rolling hills, rivers, lakes and streams provide a scenic backdrop for New Brunswick’s most northern community.
 This is the perfect place to unwind, with a beach, campground, playgrounds, and a leisure centre featuring an indoor pool.
 There are also tennis courts, soccer fields, ball fields and walking trails.
 Attend a concert or go birdwatching amidst the inviting landscape, which is equally tempting for photographers, artists, rockhounds and watersports amateurs alike.
 Take your choice of sea kayaking, canoeing, windsurfing, fishing or sailing.
 If you are looking for something more fast-paced, mountain biking or go-cart racing may be just the thing.
 In winter there is a always a variety of cool activities; ice fishing, skating, snowshoeing and snowmobiling; or you could try some downhill or cross-country skiing.
 If team sports are more your thing, you can always find a curling rink or a hockey game here.The Inch Arran Park and Campground is a full-service campground.
 Perhaps the most unique fact about the park is the unexplainable lack of flies and mosquitoes!
 (We’re not complaining!)
 We have the only marina in Restigouche County, accommodating up to 100 boats.
 See the sunrise at Inch Arran Lighthouse, view the sunset from Dalhousie Mountain and take pictures at Inch Arran Point.

 440 kms